 1. Make your design smaller and thinner

 Jewelry starts out small, so scaling down designs there might not make sense.
 But, there are plenty of other designs which can be reduced in scale and wall thickness without making your finished product unusable.
-Think: turning a porcelain coffee mug into an espresso cup.
-Or, when prototyping in plastic.
-Strong & Flexible Plastic is our most popular material for makers, and it can be perfect for prototyping designs in a smaller scale, inexpensively, in anticipation of later printing them at full scale in other materials like porcelain or metal.
+Versatile Plastic is our most popular material for makers, and it can be perfect for prototyping designs in a smaller scale, inexpensively, in anticipation of later printing them at full scale in other materials like metal or multi-color polyjet.
 Whether you’re prototyping or creating a finished product, scaling your design down has an exponential effect on material used.
 Just scaling a 4cm cube down by 50% decreases material usage by 90%.
 Trust us, it works.

 2. Hollow it out